RUCAIBox/UniSRec/README.md

 ### Customized Datasets

-Please refer to [[link]](dataset/) for details of data preprocessing.
+Please refer to [[link]](dataset#dataset-preprocessing) for details of data preprocessing.
 Then you can correspondingly try your customized datasets.

 ### Acknowledgement